 In the past, websites were all about plain text and basic images.
 They weren’t necessarily designed to be visually appealing for desktop computers let alone mobile devices.
 Their main purpose was to deliver their data in an effective manner.

 Those days are mostly gone and now web design has become something of a fashion trend with a lot of competition.
-Mobile access to the Internet has massively increased in the last 5 years, overtaking desktop computer access in 2014.
+Mobile access to the Internet has massively increased in the last seven years, overtaking desktop computer access in 2014.
 With high levels of traffic requesting a website via mobile devices, simply showing a desktop version which “works” is not good enough.
 I am going to present you two options to solve this problem:

 Mobile Optimised Web Design